FlyJingFish/FormatTextViewLib/README.md

 The above two results appear only because the order of **%1$s** and **%2$s** has been exchanged, but the order of calling **setFormatTextBean** to set the data has not changed, so when clicking **Privacy Both positions are 0 when the policy** is clicked, and both positions are 1 when **User Agreement** is clicked

+**Simply speaking, in setFormatTextBean(str,"Privacy Policy","User Agreement"), the corresponding position of "Privacy Policy" is 0, and the corresponding position of "User Agreement" is 1**

 ### Java calling example